close up gnat

 What Exactly Are Gnats, Anyway?

 Fungus gnats, for example, are often found indoors near houseplants and primarily feed on fungi and decaying organic matter.
 They might hover around you, but they won’t bite.
-The real culprits are the blood-feeding varieties, which often get lumped under the general “gnat” umbrella.
+The real culprits are the blood-feeding varieties β€” which often get lumped under the general “gnat” umbrella.

 Do Gnats Really Bite Humans?

 Yes, certain types of gnats do bite humans.
 The most common offenders are black flies and biting midges.
-Unlike mosquitoes, which use a proboscis to pierce the skin and suck blood, these gnats have mouthparts that are more like tiny saws or razors.
+Unlike mosquitoes β€” which use a proboscis to pierce the skin and suck blood, these gnats have mouthparts that are more like tiny saws or razors.
 They make small cuts or scratches on the skin to lap up blood that pools from the wound.

 This feeding method is a primary reason why gnat bites can feel so painful and lead to significant itching and swelling.
-The insect essentially inflicts a tiny wound.
+The insect basically inflicts a tiny wound.
 In my experience, these “bites” often feel more like a sharp scratch than the initial prick of a mosquito.

 Why Do Gnats Bite Humans?

 The primary reason certain gnats bite humans is for reproduction.
 Female insects, like mosquitoes and biting flies, need a blood meal to develop their eggs.
 This protein-rich meal provides the necessary nutrients for egg maturation.
-Male gnats, on the other hand, typically feed on plant juices or nectar and do not bite.
+Male gnats, But β€” typically feed on plant juices or nectar and don’t bite.

 Gnat Bite Symptoms: What to Expect